inspirenmy/yii2-config/README.md

 Allows to get email params like subject, template's name from DB and then use template from prepared the file store (where it can be modified from backend by admin) or if it doesn't exists then from mail template source file.

-Configuring process is very similar with Config component except name of class - use `demmonico\template\Mailer`.
+Configuring process is very similar with Config component except name of class - use `inspirenmy\template\Mailer`.

 Usage process is very similar to [get param of config application](#get-param-of-config-application).
 Getter sequentially passes following steps.
 If it finds out value the pass breaks.